 Here at Restore, one of our core values is partnerships.
-Instead of doing ministry alone, we seek to serve those in need by directly partnering with organizations that are already doing great things in our community and around the world.
+Instead of doing ministry alone, Restore will help those in need by partnering together with organizations that are already doing good in our community and around the world.
 This means that each of our Restore Groups serves the city of Austin alongside one or more of our community partners.
 Below you can find out more information about some of the great organizations we currently partner with.

 Austin Angels‘ vision is to give the gifts of hope and love to each and every foster child in Austin by engaging the community in making a consistent difference in their realities that is both meaningful and powerful.